Oliver Grün: Career

+From 2013 until 2024, Oliver Grün was principal member of the Council of Advisors on Digital Economy at the Federal Ministry for Economic Affairs and Energy in Germany.
+In addition, he has been president of European Digital SME Alliance since 2015.

 Since 2014 he has also been a member of the Federal Economic Senate of the Federal Association Medium-Sized Enterprises.
 In 2016 he founded the digitalHUB Aachen e.V., whose CEO he is to this day.

-In 2017 Oliver Grün was appointed by the European Commission to the board of the Digital Skills and Jobs Coalition.
+From 2017 until 2020 Oliver Grün was appointed by the European Commission to the board of the Digital Skills and Jobs Coalition.